ikawrakow/ik_llama.cpp/github-data/discussions/491 - -rtr actually hurts prompt t_s for large ubatch_.md

 Without having understood what the repacking does or does not do for you, it becomes very hard to sort out the big models with partial offloads, offload policy, numa, what runs on the GPU or CPU when and why, etc.

+> 👤 **Ph0rk0z** replied on **2025-06-04** at **17:17:17**
+>
+> Worth a try.
+I will have to.
+I'm repacking exactly what I don't put on GPU and watching the layers in quantize, i.e which become _R8.
+One other metric would be to do 4096/2048 and see if it really is correlated to half batch size or bound to the 1024 size.
+>
+> Is there a way to print exactly what tensors are repacked by RTR?
+I could be missing some tiny layers it did on it's own by using the regex offline.
+>
+> Textgen is back to 18.x t/s after I dropped caches but prompt processing benchmarks hold universally through my tests.

 > 👤 **Ph0rk0z** replied on **2025-06-05** at **11:48:40**
 >
 > So I got it to print the tensors.
 The one that gets repacked by RTR and not offline repacking is token_embd.
 I had issues moving that tensor to either CPU or GPU manually.